idolesta16/mike-wheeler-dot-io/copy/cv.md

 ## Work Experience
 ### Health Data Analytics Institute (July 2019 to present)
 I'm designing and implementing an API for delivering model predictions to clients in healthcare with a focus on extensibility across different algorithms and data formats.
-I'm also applying dimensionality reduction techniques in SAS to better understand the relationships between broad sets of disease codes and a smaller set of chronic conditions in US Medicare data.
+I'm also applying dimensionality reduction techniques to better understand the relationships between broad sets of disease codes and a smaller set of chronic conditions in US Medicare data.

 ### Boston Microgreens (December 2018 to April 2019)